We welcome groups of 10-40 visitors by scheduled visit.

 9 am – 11 am

-One school visit per day
+One guided visit available per day

 We are offering three guided programs co-created with Montgomery County Public School educators and led by our knowledgeable guides: